ppy/osu-wiki/wiki/Game_Modes/osu!catch/en.md

 - Until 10th of April 2012, osu!catch maps could not be ranked or be included in ranked maps.
   However, this has now changed, and mappers may now make osu!catch-specific difficulties, provided they follow the guidelines.
   These guidelines are very much a work in progress, but as more CtB maps are ranked and feedback is given from their players, the guidelines will evolve to be as thorough and comprehensive as the osu!standard guidelines.
-- The first ranked beatmapset which contains at least one osu!catch-specific beatmap is [Yousei Teikoku - Dare so Ka no Gekka (TV Size) by	NatsumeRin, with the osu!catch beatmap guest mapped by Uran][first catch link]
+- The first ranked beatmapset which contains at least one osu!catch-specific beatmap is [Yousei Teikoku - Dare so Ka no Gekka (TV Size) (NatsumeRin), with the osu!catch beatmap guest mapped by Uran][first catch link]
-- The first ranked osu!catch-only beatmapset is [Rita - Hajimari no Toki by Deif](https://osu.ppy.sh/s/91485 "Rita - Hajimari no Toki by Deif")
+- The first ranked osu!catch-only beatmapset is [Rita - Hajimari no Toki (Deif)](https://osu.ppy.sh/s/91485 "Rita - Hajimari no Toki (Deif)")